 Three Great European REITs

-Note the price-to-book (PB ratio), in particular of the two German REITs: 0.21 for Aroundtown, and 0.46 for Vonovia.
-These are historic low PB ratios, for both.
+Note the price-to-book (PB ratio), in particular of the two German REITs: 0.08 for Aroundtown, and 0.52 for Vonovia.

 Are European REITs A Good Investment?